What's Hot in the Microbial Sciences

 In pursuit of scalable bioremediation techniques to address plastic pollution, researchers associated with the Trends in Biotechnology review proposed a multi-step synthetic approach to leverage knowledge gleaned from microenvironments within plastic biofilms, like those in Manila Bay.
 First, scientists called for a compilation of datasets pertaining to microbial communities that naturally degrade plastic.
 From there, genetic toolkits and engineering strategies could be developed to augment the pool of microorganisms that degrade plastics.
 Protein engineering could be explored to improve the effectiveness of plastic-degrading enzymes, with the downstream goal of constructing synthetic microbial consortia that degrade, and perhaps even biosynthesize value-added products from, the degraded plastic (e.g., carbon sources as added nutritional fodder for the engineered microorganisms themselves).

-James J. Collins, Ph.D., one of the authors of the Trends in Biotechnology study will be presenting at ASM Microbe 2023 about harnessing synthetic biology and deep learning to fight pathogens in a session titled “Synthetic Biology Tools and Emerging Environmental Organisms for Antibiotic and Natural Product Discovery and Synthesis."
+James J. Collins, Ph.D., one of the authors of the Trends in Biotechnology study, presented at ASM Microbe 2023 about harnessing synthetic biology and deep learning to fight pathogens in a session titled “Synthetic Biology Tools and Emerging Environmental Organisms for Antibiotic and Natural Product Discovery and Synthesis."

 Bacteria that are resistant to multiple antibiotics continue to be a grave threat to human health.
 Equally concerning is the dearth of new antibiotic development to combat them.
 Teixobactin, a novel antibiotic that came to light in 2015, fared well in animal models of infection, providing evidence of its potential as a human antibiotic agent.
 Recently, a paper published in Nature explored 2 modes by which teixobactin exerts activity against multidrug-resistant (MDR) gram-positive pathogens, including methicillin-resistant Staphylococcus aureus (MRSA), Streptococcus pneumoniae and drug-resistant enterococci.